Skrylar/ImpromptuModular/README.md

 This module can be used for quickly exploring ideas for sequences, and is also useful for those new to modular synthesis before learning how to fill the screen with cables!
 Also note that the final output is the low-pass output of the VCF module (Voltage Controlled Filter).
 The VCF is purposely placed after the VCA (Voltage Controlled Amplifier) in the signal flow, such that the VCF can be lightly saturated, producing a thicker sound, especially when the Drive knob is turned up.

 Extra controls were also added to the LFO (Low Frequency Oscillator), namely **GAIN** and **OFFSET**, to be able to easily modulate any other on-board parameter.
 With maximum gain, the LFO produces a 10V peak-to-peak signal (a.k.a 5V amplitude).
 The offset knob is automatically scaled such that with maximum (minimum) offset, the signal's maximum (minimum) voltage is +10V (-10V).
 That is, with the gain set to 0, the offset value spans -10V to +10V, and with the gain set to maximum, the offset value spans -5V to +5V.
-Also note that the clock LFO is automatically reset on every run or reset event in the sequencer.
+Also note that the clock LFO is automatically reset on every reset event in the sequencer.

-## WriteSeq32 <a id="write-seq-32"></a>
+## WriteSeq32/64 <a id="write-seq"></a>

 ![IM](res/img/WriteSeq32.jpg)

-A three channel 32-step writable sequencer module.
+WriteSeq32 is a three channel 32-step writable sequencer module.
 Although the display shows note names (ex.
 C4#, D5, etc.), any voltage within the -10V to 10V range can be stored/played in the sequencer, whether it is used as a pitch CV or not, and whether it is quantized or not.
 Gate states and window selection can be done by pressing the 8 and 4 LED buttons respectively located below and above the main display.

 Here are some specific details on each element on the faceplate of the module.
 Familiarity with the Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.